How to Create Forms in WordPress Without Plugins

 FAQ on Creating Forms in WordPress Without Plugins

-What coding languages do I need to know?
+What coding knowledge do I need?

 How do I handle form submissions?

-How can I include file upload functionality?
+Can I add file upload functionality?

 Conclusion